Why You Should Ditch Your Cotton Pillowcase

 While there are some extreme options (Forensic Medicine and Anatomy Research also took their study a step further and designed an alternative pillow that suspends the user’s head while they sleep - See Figure 2), most of us are less interested in Cirque du Soleil-like sleeping contraptions and more interested in simple changes we can make, like switching out our old pillowcases for better friction-free and moisture retaining options.

-Because of its source, silk can be a more expensive option however, this 100% pure mulberry, hypoallergenic pillowcase is reasonably priced and well reviewed.
+Because of its source, silk can be a more expensive option however, this 100% pure mulberry, hypoallergenic pillowcase is machine washable and comes with zipper closure!

-The experts at Good Housekeeping Magazine labeled this 30 momme 100% long strand, grade 6A pure mulberry silk pillowcase a "Winner" and "All-Star Standout".
+The experts at Good Housekeeping Magazine labeled this 100% long strand, grade 6A pure mulberry silk pillowcase a "Winner" and "All-Star Standout".

 Option 2: Bambo